-The C8051F336/7/8/9 devices include on-chip Silicon Labs 2-Wire (C2) debug circuitry that provides non-intrusive, full speed, in-circuit debugging of the production part installed in the end application.
+The C8051T630/1/2/3/4/5 devices include on-chip Silicon Labs 2-Wire (C2) debug circuitry that provides non-intrusive, full speed, in-circuit debugging of the production part.

-Silicon Labs' debugging system supports inspection and modification of memory and registers, breakpoints, and single stepping.
+Silicon Labs' debugging system supports inspection and modification of memory and registers, break-points, and single stepping.
 No additional target RAM, program memory, timers, or communications channels are required.
 All the digital and analog peripherals are functional and work correctly while debugging.
 All the peripherals (except for the ADC and SMBus) are stalled when the MCU is halted, during single stepping, or at a breakpoint in order to keep them synchronized.